Gender equality, entrepreneurship, and equal pay: here’s what the data say

 If you’re looking to start a business, but don’t know where to begin, start talking to friends and family, and start looking for avenues of support.
 Take little steps to get your business idea out of your head and into the world.

-Registering your business with Tide is incredibly fast, easy and free.
+Registering your business with Tide is incredibly fast, easy and only £14.99.
 You not only get to officially start your company, but you get a free business bank account at the same time, which is the best way to ensure you’re keeping your finances in order from day one.
 Be your own boss and register your company with Tide!

 Photo by RF studio, published on Pexels